Skip to content

 migrations/

 Contains SQL migration files that define your database schema.
-Files are applied to a temporary PostgreSQL instance in lexicographic sort order by filename.
+Files are applied to a temporary PostgreSQL instance in natural sort order by filename (so 10.sql correctly follows 9.sql).
 See Writing Migrations for details.

 queries/

 Contains parameterized SQL query files (one query per file).
-After analysis, pGenie writes a .sig1.pgn.yaml signature file alongside each .sql file.
+After the first analysis, pGenie writes a .sig1.pgn.yaml signature file alongside each .sql file.
+On subsequent runs pGenie validates the existing signature against the live schema rather than overwriting it.
 See Writing Queries and the Query Signature File reference for details.

 project1.pgn.yaml